champagnearden/dice-telemetry/README.md

 ### 3. See the results
 #### 3.1.
 Jaeger
 - Open a browser and go to [localhost:16686](http://localhost:16686)
-- In the Service dropdown you should have `DiceTelemetry` or `TaskManager`, select it if not already selected.
+- In the Service dropdown you should have `DiceTelemetry`, select it if not already selected.
 - Click on `Find Traces`

 And voila, all the requests to `rolldice` appears !